|Questionable old ways to straighten a neck with

 make crispy critters out of any plastic fingerboard inlays, too.
 Very

-fragrant.
-And in efforts to get old glue joints to give, I have left
+done.
+And in efforts to get old glue joints to soften give, I have left

 this 200W device on long enough to really cook the fingerboard—to the